 The Well Armed Woman Chisholm trail chapter meets the second Saturday of each month at 3 p.m. at Firearms Solutions.

-“There is a yearly $50 member fee to join and pay that fee at www.twawshootingchapters.org,” said Stewart.
+“There is a yearly $50 membership fee to join and pay that fee at www.twawshootingchapters.org,” said Stewart.
 “We will also pay a $5 range fee at Firearms Solutions, which is half price regular fee.
-The well armed woman members Also get half off daily range fees anytime they come out to shoot.”
+The Well Armed Woman members Also get half off daily range fees anytime they come out to shoot.”

 She decided to quit her job and start the Well Armed Woman in her living room.

 “I decided to start the company to create a resource for women shooters that spoke to them respectfully and answered their questions,” she said.
 “Gun ownership is very different for women as it is for men.
 We have a lot of different questions that need to be answered.”

 The company not only offers resources but also offers an extended array of gun-related products designed specifically for women.

 “Our bodies are different.
 We carry firearms in different places than men do,” said Lightfoot with a chuckle.
 “There weren’t any holsters for women.
 We designed holsters and carry products that are made for or work well for women.”

 In 2013, Lightfoot decided to create a nonprofit organization to help women learn about firearms and shooting.